Lower Limits on the Anisotropy of the Extragalactic Gamma-Ray Background implied by the 2FGL and 1FHL Catalogs: Discussion

 \section{Discussion}

-Even in the most conservative cases our lower limit upon the EGRB anisotropy spectrum significantly exceeds the values reported by \citet{Fermi_aniso}.
+While the direct estimate of the EGRB anisotropy above 10~GeV from the 1FHL is consistent with the reported values, this requires two extraordinary assumptions: first, that the 1FHL is complete, and second, that nearly all sources within the 2FGL that are undetected above 10~GeV have sufficiently softened spectra that they emit negligibly there.
+Excluding these, our lower limit upon the EGRB anisotropy spectrum significantly exceeds the values reported by \citet{Fermi_aniso}.
 The reason for this is not immediately clear.
-Here we consider handful possibilities.
+Here, we consider a handful possibilities.

-The first is that sources without detections above 10~GeV in the 2FGL really do have vanishing flux at that energy, i.e., K-correcting their low-energy emission substantially over-estimates their true high-energy fluxes.
-This is argued against by the detection of high energy emission from a number of additional sources reported in the 1FHL, though presumably this may arise from variability.
-Perhaps more conclusive is the evidence that the K-corrected $\F_{35}$ provides a good estimate of the 1FHL measured fluxes (see Appendix \ref{sec:K-shape-corr}), strongly suggesting that this will be true for sources falling immediately below the relevant detection thresholds.
-For this reason we believe this is highly disfavored.
+The first is that that the 1FHL and 2FGL are complete and sources without detections above 10~GeV in the 2FGL and 1FHL really do have vanishing flux at that energy, i.e., band correcting their low-energy emission substantially overestimates their true high-energy fluxes.
+However, the former is belied by the absence of any feature near the flux thresholds of the 1FHL or 2FGL in the flux distributions.
+The latter is argued against by the detection of high-energy emission from a number of additional sources reported in the 1FHL, though presumably this may arise from variability.
+Perhaps more conclusive is the evidence that the spectrally corrected $\F_{35}$ provides a good estimate of the 1FHL measured fluxes (see Appendix \ref{sec:K-shape-corr}), strongly suggesting that this will be true for sources falling immediately below the relevant detection thresholds.
+For this reason, we believe this is highly disfavored.

-The second is that the deficit in anisotropy is due to a surfeit of dim sources in the 1FGL resulting from Eddington bias.
-While we have not made any attempt to debias the 1FGL (which is well beyond the scope of this paper), this effect alone is incapable of producing the the factor of two reduction necessary to resolve the discrepancy.
+The second is that the deficit in anisotropy is due to a surfeit of dim sources in the 1FGL resulting from the Eddington bias.
+While we have not made any attempt to debias the 1FGL (which is well beyond the scope of this paper), this effect alone is incapable of producing the factor of two reduction necessary to resolve the discrepancy.

-The third is the point-spread function (PSF) deconvolution procedure employed by \citet{Fermi_aniso}.
-The most recent point spread function estimates are much broader than those used, implying a corresponding underestimate of the deconvolved $C_P$.
-As shown in Appendix \ref{sec:PSF}, this can amount to a factor of $\sim2$ correction under reasonable assumptions.
+The third is the PSF deconvolution procedure employed by \citet{Fermi_aniso}.
+The most recent PSF estimates are much broader than those used, implying a corresponding underestimate of the deconvolved $C_P$.
+As shown in Appendix \ref{sec:PSF}, rough estimates suggest that this can amount to a factor of $\sim2$ correction under reasonable assumptions, though the full impact of the updated instrument response functions (IRFs) requires a full reproduction of the analysis in \citet{Fermi_aniso}.
 When coupled with the cosmic variance, this can boost the reported anisotropy to the minimum limits implied by the 2FGL.
 However, it is unable to increase it to the values suggested by smooth extrapolations of the 2FGL population to significantly lower fluxes.